spkvfx/creative_coding-work/120-work/final/readme.md

 Because particles are moving very quickly as they approach one another, this has the effect of flinging children and parents away from the collision.

 #### Differences from the Proposal
 The proposal called for a few features that were not implemented.
 Mass modification was removed, just because it proved either inconsequential or completely unstable.
 I also thought I needed an average of all distances, but once I got a few particles moving up I did not think this was necessary.
+I also originally had velocity controlling birth, which was just kind of silly as distance would work the same as intended without risking unstable results.

 I also used Phxyz.collide() with the collision normal being a perpendicular of the velocity.
 Phxyz.collide() handles velocity and force updates automatically.